 London Venues for Jewish Weddings

-Looking for a venue for your wedding that accepts outside caterers, has multiple rooms and is suitable for a Jewish wedding?
-Many people find searching for a Jewish wedding venue in London challenging, because many venues are too small, don’t accept outside caterers and don’t have enough rooms for the various aspects of the Jewish wedding (the chuppah, tisch, bedeken, yichud, reception, dinner).
+Looking for a venue for your wedding that accepts outside caterers, has multiple rooms, and is suitable for a Jewish wedding?
+Many people find searching for a Jewish wedding venue in London challenging, because many venues are too small, don’t accept outside caterers, and don’t have enough rooms for the various aspects of the Jewish wedding (the chuppah, tisch, bedeken, yichud, reception, dinner).

 We’ve prepared this list of venues in and around London to help you plan your Jewish wedding.
 We hope it helps!